unpackme picoCTF 2022 Solution

 Learn more

-Once you have the password from static analysis, simply run the binary normally and provide it when prompted.
-The comparison succeeds and the flag is printed.
+Once you have the constant from static analysis, simply run the binary normally and type 754635 when prompted.
+The cmp instruction succeeds and the flag is printed to stdout.

 strace (system call trace) and ltrace (library call trace) are essential dynamic analysis tools for understanding what a binary does without fully reversing it.
-They are commonly combined with GDB for a complete picture.
+They are commonly combined with GDB for a complete picture, especially when dealing with direct integer comparisons that bypass library functions.

 Flag